 Here, you can explore the otherworldly rolling sand dunes, winding canyons, low valley floors crusted with barren salt flats, as well as the rugged mountains that tower as high as 11,000 feet.

 It’s a dark sky park which means it’s the perfect destination for stargazing.
 Depending on what kind of experience you’re looking for, just make sure you visit during a time when the weather is milder.
 Temperatures get both extremely hot in the summer and pretty chilly in the winter.
 If you’re craving a more luxurious experience, spend a night at the homely and welcoming Death Valley Inn, or book a campsite for a more “down to earth” adventure.

 Lassen Volcanic National Park – Mineral, CA

-Lassen Volcanic National Park is one of the only destinations in the world where all four types of volcanoes can be found — from shield, to composite, to cinder cone, and plug dome.
+Lassen Volcanic National Park is one of the only destinations in the world where there are all four types of volcanoes.
+Here, visitors will encounter shield, to composite, cinder cone, and plug dome volcanoes.

-The park is located in the northeast corner of California and is a park and is covered with an ever-changing geothermal landscape.
+The park is located in the northeast corner of California, and covered with an ever-changing geothermal landscape.
 Here, visitors can explore the steaming fumaroles, meadows of wildflowers, clear mountain lakes, and numerous volcanoes (from a safe distance — make sure to stay on the designated trails and walkways).

 The park is at “medium high elevation,” which means that it generally has cool winters and warm summers below its elevations of 7,500 feet.
 Above that elevation level, the climate can be harsh and cold — even in the summer months.

-It’s a gorgeous and most definitely lesser known California park to explore for an adventure any time of year.
+Lassen is a gorgeous and most definitely lesser known California park to explore any time of year.

 Have another idea for an incredible, and underrated national park in California?
 Send it over to “firstname.lastname@example.org!”